-In addition, there's a tax-free allowance on capital gains of £12,300 for the 2022-2023 tax year.
+In addition, there's a tax-free allowance on capital gains of £12,300 and £6,000 for the 2022-2023 and 2023-2024 tax years respectively.
 If your profits from buying and selling NFTs or cryptocurrencies are less than this amount, you won't have to pay any tax.

 There's also a £1,000 Trading Allowance.
 This means that if your profits from professional trading, or income-generating activities like staking or mining, are totalled at less than £1,000, you won't have to pay any income tax on those trades.

 Calculating Crypto and NFT Taxes in the UK